ShmoogleOsukami/BlockExplorer/README.md

     npm start

-*note: mongod must be running to start the explorer*
+*Note: mongod must be running to start the explorer.*

 As of version 1.4.0 the explorer defaults to cluster mode, forking an instance of its process to each cpu core.
 This results in increased performance and stability.
 Load balancing gets automatically taken care of and any instances that for some reason die, will be restarted automatically.
 For testing/development (or if you just wish to) a single instance can be launched with:

     node --stack-size=10000 bin/instance

-To stop the cluster you can use
+To stop the cluster you can use:

     npm stop